If you’re looking for a hiking shoe that gives your foot more of a natural feel, you might want to consider zero-drop running shoes.

 Put in Miles on Walks Near Home First

-You won’t want to start with long treks away from home when you are changing shoes as these muscles may have not been worked very hard for a long time which leads to exhaustion much faster.
+You won’t want to start with long treks away from home when you are changing shoes as these muscles may not have worked very hard for a long time, which leads to exhaustion much faster.

-Large and fatigued tendons and recovering muscles aren’t something you want to experience while on the trail as you need to give them proper downtime which can be a problem out on a trail away from help and support.
+Large and tired tendons and recovering muscles aren’t something you want to experience while on the trail as you need to give them proper downtime, which can be a problem out on a trail away from help and support.

-Staying close to home while building these muscles will lead to a more enjoyable longer hike after you have them properly strengthened and over time your muscles will recover faster and faster with less exhaustion in between making hiking more fun.
+Staying close to home while building these muscles will lead to a more enjoyable longer hike after you have them adequately strengthened, and over time, your muscles will recover faster and faster with less exhaustion in between, making hiking more fun.

-Those moving from a shoe with a drop will find that their stride changes and becomes different than it was before in the other shoes and this is a good thing as it means the entire lower body is more involved and moving towards a more natural stride.
+Those moving from a shoe with a drop will find that their stride changes and becomes different than before in the other shoes, and this is a good thing as it means the entire lower body is more involved and moving towards a more natural stride.

-This may take some adjustment if you have spent decades in tennis shoes and not much time in your own bare feet, it is well worth it though, and will make you more effective if you allow the process to work itself out.
+This may take some adjustment if you have spent decades in tennis shoes and not much time in your bare feet.
+It is well worth it, though, and will make you more effective if you allow the process to work itself out.

 More Pressure on Lower Leg Muscles and Tendons

-When you move to these shoes you will have to build up underutilized muscles and tendons which can lead to pressure and possible injuries if done fast and without the time to adapt.
+When you move to these shoes, you will have to build underutilized muscles and tendons, leading to pressure and possible injuries if done fast and without the time to adapt.

-The most common issues are related to calf and Achilles injuries as the body hasn’t used them so they are weaker than the other muscles and tendons in the leg and foot, for most people the adjustment on these can take three to six months which is a long time.
+The most common issues are related to calf and Achilles injuries as the body hasn’t used them, so they are weaker than the other muscles and tendons in the leg and foot.
+For most people, adjusting these can take three to six months, which is a long time.

-If you are looking to hike earlier than three months out you probably shouldn’t begin looking to swap shoes until you are done with the planned hike where you can give your body the time it needs and desires.
+If you are looking to hike earlier than three months out, you probably shouldn’t begin looking to swap shoes until you finish the planned hike, where you can give your body the time it needs and desires.

 Not Supportive on Steep Hills

-When you have higher heels it actually helps support you on those long descents, when you move over to a zero-drop shoe you lose this support you may not even notice you have from your current shoes.
+When you have higher heels, it helps support you on those long descents.
+When you move over to a zero-drop shoe you lose this support you may not even notice you have from your current shoes.

 This can lead to exhausting your legs and feet much sooner as all the little tendons and muscles will have to manage the balancing act for you.